meysius/docs/docker/README.md

 $ docker build -f Dockerfile.dev .
 ```

-# You can tag images when building them
+- You can tag images when building them
 ```bash
 $ docker build -t docker_username/a_name:a_version .
 ```
 - If you do not specify a version, `latest` will be set by default
 - In order to build an image, docker creates intermediate images with every step and caches them.
+Thats why in dockerfile above we first copy package.json, install node modules then copy the entire source directory.
+If we did not do this, everytime we made a change in source files, docker would rebuild all node modules.
 - A docker file may specify multiple phases.
-- phases can be tagged:
+Phases can be tagged using `as`
 ```bash
 FROM node:alpine as builder
 ```